 Characteristics of Insect Pollinated Flowers

 In this article, you'll learn all about the shared characteristics of the flowers that pollinators love!
-Entomophily refers to the pollination of plants by insects, particularly bees, butterflies, moths, beetles, and flies.
+Entomophily refers to plantpollination by butterflies, bees, moths, beetles, flies and other insects.
 These insects inadvertently transfer pollen between flowers as they collect nectar or pollen for food, aiding in the fertilization and reproduction of flowering plants.
 Entomophily is a crucial process that contributes significantly to agricultural productivity and ecosystem biodiversity.
 Insects love plants with the following characteristics:

 • Large, brightly-colored petals